big-data-lab-umbc/Reproducible_and_portable_app_in_cloud/docs/newapplication.md

 ## Create new application in RPAC

-Move to `./AwsServerlessTemplate`, modify `NewAppTemplate` to your application name, so later you can use this name in `resource.ini`.
+Go to folder `./AwsServerlessTemplate`, revise `NewAppTemplate` as your application (folder name and contents).
+Later, you can use this name in `resource.ini`.

 Change your configurations in `resource.ini` and `application.ini`.
 - resource.ini